Who Should Take Placement Tests?

 Taking a Placement Test

-Tests are given in the Testing Center, located on the 2nd second floor of the Houff Student Center, on a walk-in basis to admitted students.
+Tests are given in the Testing Center on a walk-in basis to admitted students.

 Placement Testing Preparation